 If you wish to make the process a little faster in the office, Indiana provides an online form that allows you to fill out most of the application ahead of time.
 To finalize the process and receive your license, it is the law that both of you be present at the county clerk's office.
 That must be done within 14 days of filling out the online application.

-You will need to know how the marriages ended (death, divorce, annulment) and the month and year the marriages ended.
-A few counties require a copy of the divorce decree if divorced within the last two years.
+If either of you were previously married, you will need to know how the marriage ended (death, divorce, annulment) and the month and year that it occurred.
+A few counties require a copy of the official divorce decree as well.

 No other tests are required in Indiana to get married.

 Proxy marriages are not allowed in the state, so both of you must be present to apply for the license and during the ceremony.

 A marriage between first cousins is only permitted if both individuals are at least 65 years of age.
 Other than that provision, marrying a relative closer than a second cousin is not allowed.